brianhouse/art_and_code/units/5_nonlinearity/code.md

 We can create a hotspot by creating a variable and assigning it to four values: x, y, width, height.
 (As an aside, setting a variable to multiple values simultaneously is a very Python way to do things—it's a shortcut that's not always available in other languages.)

 Hotspots work well with images, so we'll first load an image into our sketch ("house.jpg") and then make a hotspot on top of it.
-We'll call the hotspot "door":
+We'll call the hotspot coordinates "door_coords":

 ```py
 def setup():